Humanitarian Engineering & Science: Interdisciplinary

 This track allows students to create their own STEM specialization within the Humanitarian Engineering and Science program

-An interdisciplinary Humanitarian Engineering and Science M.S. allows students more flexibility if the other HES tracks do not align with their background and interests while maintaining the standards for graduate performance.
-Students and their advisor will work together to choose courses from a variety of departments, as detailed in “required courses” below.
+An interdisciplinary track allows students more flexibility if the other HES tracks do not align with their background and interests while maintaining the standards for graduate performance.
+Students and their advisor will work together to choose courses from a variety of departments, as detailed in “required courses.”